usds/SME-QA-Website/pages/phases/assessments/written-assessments.md

 #### Assessment readiness
 - Have you had one SME who has not worked on developing the written assessment attempt to take it in order to gauge difficulty level and time to complete?
 - Have you built out instructions for how to transmute the assessment scores, particularly if you have multiple reviewers? (the SME-QA team has a template you can reference)
-- Have you done a dress rehearsal for how written assessments will be distributed.
+- Have you done a dress rehearsal for how written assessments will be distributed?
-- Is it possible for applicants to do overwork on the assessment, and do you have a plan if they overwork?
+- Is it possible for applicants to do overwork on the assessment (going into extreme detail, pulling in other information from their own research, providing many graphs/images), and do you have a plan if they overwork?

 ### Assessment Options